hovercats/kiss-dumpsterfire/README.md

 # kiss-dumpsterfire

-Just a repo with some packages that I use or experiment with.
+Just a repo containing packages I use, or experiment with.
+It has alot of smaller, more minimalistic software, which may, or may not adhere to the UNIX philosofy, which is nice.

-Currently depends on [kiss' main repo](https://github.com/kiss-community/repo-main) and [community](https://github.com/kiss-community/repo-community) repo.
-Some of the buildscripts might not work, so you may have to build them yourself from git instead. hence the name of the repo.
-If that is the case, it should be stated below in package description.
+Currently it is depending on [Kiss' main repo](https://github.com/kiss-community/repo-main) and [Kiss Community repo](https://github.com/kiss-community/repo-community) for alot of dependencies, but you probably have those already anyway for your other stuff, so it doesnt matter.
+Packages not in the afforementioned repos, should be provided here.

+---

 Current packages:
-- Brightnessctl
-	- Just controls your screen brightness. as simple as that.
+- `Brightnessctl`: As the name implies, controls screen brightness
-- Devour
-	- Basiclly a swallow utility, like DWM swallow patch, but its WM independent.
+- `Devour`: Similar to DWM's swallow patch, but not WM dependent.
+Can even be used in a filemanager
-- Dmenu
-	- Luke Smith's fork of Dmenu
+- `Dmenu`: Luke Smiths fork of suckless' Dmenu
-- Glazier
-	- Really minimal WM
+- `Glazier`: Really minimal WM.
+Works great in conjunction with wmutils.
-- Libwm
-	- dependency
-- ST
-	- My personal build of st
+- `ST`: My personal build of ST with a set of patches and changes
-- wmutils
-	- really neat utility for manipulating x11 windows.
-	- can be used standalone, or in conjuction with glazier, sowm or w/e
+- `wmutils`: window manipulation tool. works great standalone, or with other WMs like Glazier or SOWM.
-- wmutils-opt
-	- addon for wmutils, for mouse support and reading x events
+- `wmutils-opt`: Addon for wmutils, for mouse suppor, and a window even watcher.
-- meh
-	- simple image viewer
-	- lets you view images cropped down, instead of always fullsize like feh
+- `meh`: Simple image viewer.
+Crops images to a more usable size, instead of forcing fullscreen like feh.
-- eiwd
-	- iwd withot dbus
-	- uses illiliti's fork, as dylan's is no longer maintained.
-- xev
+- `eiwd`: Iwd without dbus. uses Illilitis's fork.
-	- X event printer
+- `xev`: X event printer.
+Usefull for finding keysyms for a hotkeydeamon like sxhkd.
-	- usefull for finding name of keys etc
-- no-wm
-	- use X11 without window manager
-	- could be usefull with wmutils
+- `no-wm`: use X11 without a WM.
+Can be usefull to use with wmutils, to handle focus.
-- unclutter
-	- hides X11 pointer
+- `unclutter`: Hides X11 pointer,
-- xdotool
-	- fake keyboard/mouse input, window management etc.
+- `xdotool`: Fake mouse/keyboard input, and window management etc.

-- libXtst
+---

+### To do:

+- [ ] Find and package more cool software.
-	- dependency
+	- Neverending, probably.
+- [ ] Switch out some core packages like toybox instead of busybox, then add it here
+- [ ] Make repo independent of core repos
+- [ ] Package Tor browser.
+	- Has a glibc rust dependency, so need to figure out how to bypass this, seeing as Kiss uses musl libc.
+- [ ] Package plan9port by User Space.
+	- possibly steal 9base aswell, but plan9port seems more complete afaik.
+	- package Rio aswell, or other software no bundled with plan9port.